jfreboud/jfreboud.github.io/_drafts/2021-10-17-linear-network.markdown

 <h3 style="text-align:center; margin-top: 2%;"> $ \delta^3 > 0 $ and $ o^1 \geq 0 $ </h3>

-The $ model $ produces a greater than expected output.
+The $ model $ produces a higher than expected output.
 The **learning flow** together with the **update** formula tell us we must decrease $ w^2_1 $.

 This is logical considering that: